CARTAvis/carta-node-server/README.md

 ## Running the server

-- Checkout and build [carta-backend](https://github.com/CARTAvis/carta-backend) using the `v1.4.0-rc.0` tag (or create the appropriate container).
+- Checkout and build [carta-backend](https://github.com/CARTAvis/carta-backend) using the `v1.4.0` tag (or create the appropriate container).
 Detailed instructions for Ubuntu 20.04 are available [here](docs/ubuntu_focal_detailed_install.md).
 - Edit the server configuration file at `/etc/carta/config.json`
 - Perform system configuration:
     - Ensure `/var/log/carta` exists and is writeable by the appropriate user
     - Adjust the sudoers configuration
     - Redirect traffic to port 8000

-After you have built the backend and edited the server configuration, you can start the server with `npm run start` (if cloning from the git repository) or just running `carta-node-server` (if installing from NPM pacakge via `npm install -g carta-node-server`).
+After you have built the backend and edited the server configuration, you can start the server with `npm run start` (if cloning from the git repository) or just running `carta-node-server` (if installing from NPM).
 You can use a utility such as [forever](https://github.com/foreversd/forever) or [pm2](https://pm2.keymetrics.io/) to keep the server running.

 ## Getting help